Written by: Kaleido

 That’s when the Kaleido team comes into play.
 With Kaleido, your savings project is in good hands as the RESP has been their area of expertise since 1964.

-In a nutshell, grandparents can pitch in for their grandchildren’s education in two ways: by contributing to their own RESP or by offering money to the parents who already have an RESP for their child.
-The first option gives grandparents more control over the amounts they contribute, while the second option allows them to reduce the risk of tax complications.
-Regardless of what you choose, your grandchildren will certainly be happy to know their family is providing financial support and they’ll be able to focus more on school!
+In a nutshell, grandparents can pitch in for their grandchildren’s education by contributing to an RESP.
+Your grandchildren will certainly be happy to know their family is providing financial support and they’ll be able to focus more on school!